Gaza Healthcare Nearing total Collapse Due To Israeli Strikes: UN - UrduPoint

 Gaza Healthcare Nearing 'total Collapse' Due To Israeli Strikes: UN

-Geneva, (APP - UrduPoint / Pakistan Point News - 1st Jan, 2025) A United Nations report published Tuesday found that Israeli strikes on and near hospitals in the Gaza Strip had left healthcare in the Palestinian territory on the verge of collapse.
+Geneva, (APP - UrduPoint / Pakistan Point News - 1st Jan, 2025) A United Nations report published on Tuesday found that Israeli strikes on and near hospitals in the Gaza Strip had left healthcare in the Palestinian territory nearing total collapse.

-The report by the UN human rights office said such strikes raised grave concerns about Israel's compliance with international law, as it cited potential war crimes and crimes against humanity.
+The report by the UN human rights office said such strikes raised grave concerns about Israel's compliance with international law, citing potential war crimes and crimes against humanity.

 "Israel's pattern of deadly attacks on and near hospitals in Gaza, and associated combat, pushed the healthcare system to the brink of total collapse, with catastrophic effect on Palestinians' access to health and medical care," the UN rights office said in a statement.